junior-jl/learning-python/object-oriented-programming/notes.md

 ### Aggregation

 Aggregation follow the **has-a** model.
-This creates a parent-child relationship between to classes, with one class owning the object of another.
+This creates a parent-child relationship between two classes, with one class owning the object of another.

 #### Independent lifetimes